 Then as gold stocks at Fort Knox diminished after the war, in 1971 the US Government stepped in to prevent it from "emptying", taking the dollar off the gold standard, thus causing it to freely float on currency markets.
 In 1974 the 160 grams limit on gold holdings by private individuals in the US was revoked.
 Today, Fort Knox holds just 4,500 tons.

 Money is sometimes called riches — chrema (like cream, what's on top physically) and unrighteous mammon — mammonas (earthly material wealth/capital reserves).
-See Luke 16: "You cannot serve God and mammon."
+See Luke 16:13 "You cannot serve God and mammon."
 And in Revelation 18:23, associated again with Babylon (at that time) the great city of Rome.
 "For your merchants were the great ones of the earth, and all nations were deceived by your sorcery (drug).
 And in her was found the blood of prophets and of saints, and of all who have been slain on earth."
-Yes, this goes right back to Genesis 4 and Cain, slayer of Abel, builder of the first human city i.e. "guarded place", which he dedicated to his son Enoch.
+Yes, this goes right back to

 About the talent (one man load) — with a life being measured by the level of its lift (gift), i.e. its leverage:

-In New Testament times the talent to the Hebrews weighed just under 60 kilograms, in Moses's day 3,000 shekels x 20 gerahs (obols, scratchings, grammas—grams) per shekel, see
+In New Testament times the Hebrew talent weighed just under 60 kilograms, corresponding to Moses's law: 3,000 shekels at 20 gerahs (obols, scratchings, grammas—grams) per shekel, see

 In Jesus's parable about the householder and the labourers, they agreed on pay at one denarius for a day's work in a vineyard, in today's economy perhaps $100, and a denarius coin back then contained about 4 grams of silver.
 So, at $25.00 per gram, the value of a Hebrew talent in today's money could be seen as just under 60,000 grams * $25.00 = $1½ million, a fair sum.